pharo-graphics/RoassalDocumentation/documentation/Chart.md

 # Tutorial 05 - Charting

-Here is another tutorial for [Roassal3](https://github.com/ObjectProfile/Roassal3).
+Here is another tutorial for [Roassal](https://github.com/pharo-graphics/Roassal).

 What you will learn in this tutorial:
 - the essential features of Chart, the Roassal component to draw charts;
 - create and visualize a chart from a given set of numbers found in a CSV file;
 - parse a CSV file using `DataFrame`.

 The topic of this tutorial is charting.
-It will gently introduce the charting library Roassal3 offers through some contrivied example at first, and then visualize a real dataset.
+It will gently introduce the charting library Roassal offers through some contrivied example at first, and then visualize a real dataset.

 ## Simple example